-The online safety policy is to be written by and updated by the Online Safety Lead and checked with DSL, senior management and governors.
+The online safety policy is to be written by and updated by the Online Safety Lead and checked with DSL, senior management and Local Academy Committee.
 Staff need to be made aware of any changes to the policy.

-Staff are reminded/updated about online safety regularly and new staff receive information on the school's acceptable use policy as part of their induction.
+Staff are updated annually about online safety by a local CEOP's ambassador and it's key role in Keeping Children Safe in Education and new staff receive information on the school's acceptable use policy as part of their induction.
 Supply Teachers must sign an acceptable use of ICT agreement before using technology equipment in school.
+All staff receive regular Online Safety updates from the Online Safety Lead and a range of Online Safety Briefing emails throughout the academic year.